Needham Believes Nike (NKE) Still Has Room to Grow

-Nike has an analyst consensus of Strong Buy, with a price target consensus of $124.29, a 5.9% upside from current levels.
+Nike has an analyst consensus of Strong Buy, with a price target consensus of $133.36, which is a 17.9% upside from current levels.
 In a report issued on September 10, Wedbush also maintained a Buy rating on the stock with a $127.00 price target.

 See today’s analyst top recommended stocks >>